Santa Rosa hitchhiker murders: Maureen Sterling and Yvonne Weber

 Their bodies were found on December 28, 1972, 2.2 mi north of Porter Creek Road on Franz Valley Road, down a steep embankment approximately 66 ft off the east side of the roadway.
-A single earring, orange beads and a 14-carat gold necklace with cross were found at the scene.
+A single earring, orange beads and a 14-carat gold necklace with a cross were found at the scene.
 The cause of death could not be determined from the skeletal remains.
-Sterling’s mother identified the cross necklace and earring as her daughter’s property.
+Sterling's mother identified the cross necklace and earring as her daughter's property.
 The mate to the earring was not found at the scene.
 Binding materials were found in the brush at the site that suggested the two girls had been restrained by their killer or killers.
 No clothing or other items belonging to the girls were found.

 Kim Wendy Allen

 Santa Rosa Junior College art student Kim Wendy Allen, 19, was also a frequent hitchhiker despite hearing warnings from her mother and one of her college professors about the danger of rape and/or murder for young female hitchhikers.
 Allen, like many other young women during that era, did not believe she was at risk.
 She was given a ride by two men on March 4, 1972, from her job at Larkspur Natural Foods to San Rafael.
 They last saw her at approximately 5:20 p.m. hitchhiking to school near the Bell Avenue entrance to Highway 101, northbound, carrying a large wooden soy barrel with red Chinese characters on it.
 Her body was found the following day down an embankment in a creek bed 20 ft off Enterprise Road in Santa Rosa.
 The victim had been bound at the ankles and wrists, raped and slowly strangled with a cord for an estimated thirty minutes.

 Semen was recovered from the body and a single gold loop earring was found at the site.
 Markings at the top of the embankment and a possible leg impression in the loam indicated the assailant likely slipped or fell while throwing or transporting the body.
 The two men who gave her a ride, one of whom was given and passed a polygraph test, were ruled out as suspects.
 Her checkbook was deposited in a drive-up mailbox across from the Kentfield, California Post Office sometime on the morning of March 24, 1972, 20 days after she was murdered.
 Police thought two fingerprints on the checkbook might belong to the killer.
 When she was found, Allen also had an oily substance on her right side that authorities said was similar to the oil used in a machine shop.